TotoRoomi/gameBoardColoring/README.md

 To run:     ```./gbc```

-n = size of board
+n = size of board nxn

 k = vertikal or horisontal steps